groffless/Assignment-3-API-Specification-and-Review-Presentation/README.md

 # Precipitation for floods in Manitoba

 ## API Description
-Our API offers real time precipittion data and how its amount can reflect floods in Manitoba.
+Our API offers real time precipitition data and how its amount can reflect floods in Manitoba.
 For checking the precipitation that cause floods in Manitoba, you can access amount of rainfall, location and date.

 ## Endpoints and parameters
 URI: https://weather.visualcrossing.com/VisualCrossingWebServices/rest/services/timeline/Winnipeg?unitGroup=metric&include=days&key=KPUJXVDUSAV6LY38KM4RWGEAJ&contentType=json